QiaoSuGH/monkey-interpreter/README.md

 #### Additional to-do's

 - [ ] Extended input types to support more detailed error messages
-- [ ] Add support for floating point numbers and numbers in hex/octal notation
+- [ ] Add supports for floating point numbers and numbers in hex/octal notation